-Boney Kapoor to seek Salman Khan's availability for a long-in-the-planning sequel to his 2005 comic caper
+Boney Kapoor has decided to personally seek Salman Khan's dates for a much-delayed sequel to 'No Entry Mein Entry'

 Even as reports suggest that Salman Khan will begin work on a film by brother-in-law Atul Agnihotri post 'Sultan', producer Boney Kapoor has decided to personally seek the star's dates for a much-delayed sequel to 'No Entry' (2005).
 The makers have been waiting for the last three years for Sallu to allot dates to part deux of the 2005 film titled 'No Entry Mein Entry'.